 A: While in general no state prohibitions exist in the United States, local regulations may exist.
 We recommend that you check your local regulations prior to use in public areas.

 A: The RYNO Micro-cycle, the Segway scooter, and mobility scooters (electric wheel chair) have each opened a defined path that allows more and more choices by riders.
 For example, municipalities have loosened restrictions on mobility products to allow the handicapped more freedom.
-Just last year (2011), the U.S. federal government has given the Consumer Product Safety Commission (CPSC) rather than the National Highway Traffic Safety Administration – primary jurisdiction over mobility products like RYNO and Segways.
+In (2011), the U.S. federal government has given the Consumer Product Safety Commission (CPSC) rather than the National Highway Traffic Safety Administration – primary jurisdiction over mobility products like RYNO and Segways.
 As a result, the CPSC redefined Segways and other similar electronic personal mobility devices as “consumer products”.

 A: Riding the RYNO feels like nothing you’ve ever experienced because there’s never been anything like it.
 Sit down on it and your instinct remains in control as you realize the Micro-cycle has almost become an extension of your body.
 Just lean forward a little and you’ll see that the Micro-cycle is moving in response to you and what you tell it to do.
 It all feels really cool, but be sure to get proper training from your authorized dealer and review the user materials before riding your RYNO.
 With a little practice, it will begin to feel totally natural.